-Register for classes in person at any JCC location, by mail, fax, or online, according to instructions published each semester in the Schedule of Classes.
+Register for courses in person at any JCC location, or by mail, fax, or online.
 You may obtain a current course schedule on the JCC web site or by visiting or calling any JCC location.
 Arrangements to pay must be made at the time of registration.

-- After completing the JCC application and completing the Course Placement requirements, new students should meet with an academic advisor at any JCC location to register. - Guest students and high school students may register at any JCC location. - Returning students can register at the Student Center on main campus, at any JCC location, by mail or by fax.
-Online registration is available for students who meet course prerequisites and who have active JCC e-Services accounts. - The registration period normally begins one month prior to each semester/ session.
+- After completing the JCC application and completing the Course Placement requirements, new students should meet with an academic advisor at any JCC location to register. - Guest students and high school students may register at any JCC location. - Returning students can register at the Student Center on the Jackson campus, at any JCC location, by mail or by fax.
+Online registration is available for students who meet course prerequisites and who have active ICC e-Services accounts. - The registration period normally begins one month prior to each semester/ session.
 View the schedule online by visiting e-Services on our web site.